marcuj/create-art-store/APIDOC.md

 `500` error: "Something went wrong on the server.
 Please try again later."
 - Occurs when reading database fails

+`400` error: "Must be logged in."
+- Occurs when user is not logged in

 `400` error: "Given parameter(s) does not exist."
 - Occurs when given buyer username, seller username, transaction ID, or listing ID does not exist